RestoreMonarchyPlugins/PlayerStats/README.md

 3. **How do I customize rewards?**
    Edit the `<Rewards>` section in the configuration file with your desired thresholds and permission groups.

+4. **How can I create a custom UI?**
+   You can download the `statsui.unitypackage` from the [All versions](versions) page and import it into your Unity project.
+Then, customize the UI as needed and reupload it to the workshop.

 ---